MA Eco-Social Design: Project 2 by Rendy Anoh, Shiri Mahler | SS 2020

 Our proposition harnesses digital communication to send the message that people don’t have to coop up behind digital screens, they can open their windows and be together.

 This minimal intervention holds the possibility to change the perception of the un-used space by the community.
-By using the wall as a vertical-common we give new life to the abandoned piazza, and invite the neighbors to take an active part in the local community.
+By using the wall as a vertical-common we give new life to the abandoned piazza, and invite the neighbours to take an active part in the local community.

 This project a result of design research in Piazza Don Bosco.
 We launched this research as part of a collaboration with Botteghe di Cultura, a social association working in Don Bosco, Bolzano and Ufficio Politiche giovanili.
 Together we went on to re-think the piazza, claiming to revive it in a way that will connect the community.